D&D General [rant]The conservatism of D&D fans is exhausting.

 -----------------------

 But OK.
-Even if we grant that D&D was, still is and always have been a war game.
-Even then we have other modes than the endless string of "engaging combats".
+Even if we grant that D&D was, still is and always have been a war game, then we still have other modes than the endless string of "engaging combats".
 We have the attrition slog, where every combat is a cake walk - until you are so depleted that the last 2 encounters of the day is dangerous if you pushed too far.
 We also have the combat is a failure state game, where every combat is all about if the players manage to get away before too many of them are slaughtered.
 We have the chose your battle play where you are supposed to use those sweet information gathering spells and rules to determine which combats are which type.
-All of these game modes require a solid war combat game in the bottom to work.
+All of these game modes benefit strongly from a solid war combat game in the bottom to work.
 Neither of them feature a single "engaging" combat (unless you play with fire in the chose your battle play).

 For all version of D&D except 4ed I prefer either of these 3 modes over the string of "engaging" combat pattern.